 If you use your clippers consistently throughout the day, make it a habit to oil them at the end of your shift.
 This simple step ensures they're ready for your first client the next morning.
 Daily oiling prevents blades from getting too hot, wearing out, and becoming dull.
 It keeps the metal protected and helps your clippers glide through hair smoothly, which means a better cut for your client and a longer life for your tool.
 For a quick touch-up, you can also apply a drop after every few haircuts to maintain peak performance.

-For Heavy-Duty Professional Use
+For Back-to-Back Professional Use

 For those days when you're booked back-to-back, your clippers are working overtime and need extra care.
 In a high-volume shop, you should oil your blades after every two clients.
 This might sound frequent, but constant use generates significant heat and friction that can quickly dull your blades and strain the motor.
 Taking a few seconds to oil them is a small investment that protects your equipment from unnecessary wear.
 It ensures every client gets the same clean cut, even at the end of a long day.
 Using professional sets and combos also lets you rotate tools while one is being maintained.